 Chianti Classico DOCG is a Sangiovese-based red wine from Tuscany, Italy.
 It comes from what Burton Anderson calls ‘the long-contested middle ground between Florence and Siena…a tract of hills extending from just south of Florence to just north of Siena between the Monti del Chianti to the east and Pesa and Elsa valleys to the west, taking in all or part of nine communes,’ (Burton Anderson: 1990, p.207, 209), listed below.
 As well as there ‘normale’ Chianti Classico DOCG also comes in Riserva and Gran Selezione forms (see below).
 The DOCG dates from 2004.

-Consorzio: The Consorzio Vino Chianti Classico (founded 1924) represents the Chianti Classico DOCG producers and protects the DOCG name.
+The Chianti Classico Consorzio: The Consorzio Vino Chianti Classico (founded 1924) represents the Chianti Classico DOCG producers and safeguards the DOCG name.
 In 2020 the Consorzio had 515 members, 354 of which were wine estates with their own brands in the market.
 Estimated annual turnover was 800 million euros with a total value of bottled wines 400 million euros.

 Vineyard area: 2014 6,476.66 hectares (Source: Enoproject, Franco Bernabei).